CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 - Sets the read only community string to *simplepassword* for SNMP requests
 - Restricts requests to only those sourced from hosts in the 192.168.200.10/24 subnet
-- Restricts viewing to the *mysystem* view name defined with the `viewname` command
+- Restricts viewing to the *mysystem* view defined with the `viewname` command

 ```
 cumulus@switch:~$ net add snmp-server viewname mysystem included 1.3.6.1.2.1.1